edgarfinn/Redux-Basic-Reference/README.md

 }

 // STATE-MAPPING FUNCTION
-// whatever is returned from this function will show as props in BookList const mapStateToProps = (state) => {
+// whatever is returned from this function will show as props in the BookList container const mapStateToProps = (state) => {
   return {
     // whatever key being referenced here